History of Zionism: Opposition from Orthodox Jews and Reformist Jews

-The second aliya
+Russian pogroms and Second Aliyah (1904–1914)

 Widespread pogroms accompanied the 1905 Russian Revolution, inspired by the Pro-Tsarist Black Hundreds.
 In Odessa, Leon Trotsky provided arms so the Zionists could protect the Jewish community and this prevented a pogrom.
 Zionist leader Jabotinsky eventually led the Jewish resistance in Odessa.
 During his subsequent trial Trotsky produced evidence that the police had organized the effort to create a pogrom in Odessa.

 The vicious pogroms led to a wave of immigrants to Palestine.
-This new wave expanded the Revival of the Hebrew language.
+This new wave expanded the revival of the Hebrew language.
 In 1909 a group of 65 Zionists laid the foundations for a modern city in Palestine.
 The city was named after the Hebrew title of Herzl's book "The Old New Land" - Tel-Aviv.
 Tel Aviv had a modern "scientific" school, the Herzliya Hebrew High School, the first such school to teach only in Hebrew.
-All the cities affairs were conducted in Hebrew.
+All the city's affairs were conducted in Hebrew.

 In Jerusalem, foundations were laid for a Jewish University (the Hebrew University), one that would teach only in Hebrew and that the Zionists hoped would help them prove their usefulness to the Turks (this did not come to fruition until 1918).
 In Haifa, the cornerstone was laid for a Jewish Technical school, the Technion – Israel Institute of Technology.

 Jewish migrants and organizations began making large land purchases, in particular buying malarial swamps (of which there were many) and draining them to produce highly fertile land.

 In 1909 a socialist commune was given some land near the Sea of Galilee, forming the first Kibbutz, Degania.
 There were nine members, two of them women.
 One of the women was a former Narodnik who had volunteered as a nurse during the Balkan Wars and witnessed maltreatment of Jews by Russian troops.
 Her son, the second child to be born on the Kibbutz, was General Moshe Dayan, who commanded Israeli troops in the 1956 war then was Minister of Defence during the Six Day War.

+Zionist adoption of left-wing values

-The Bund
+The Jewish Labour Bund

 In Eastern Europe the General Jewish Labour Bund called for Jewish autonomy within Eastern Europe and promoted Yiddish as the Jewish national language.
-Like Zionism, the Bund was founded in 1897 and it was one of the largest socialist movements in Europe, however it did not grow as fast as Zionism.
-The Bund campaigned for Jewish autonomy and recognition of Jewish (non-territorial) national rights within a post-socialist Russia.
+Like the Zionist movement, the Bund was founded in 1897 and it was one of the largest socialist movements in Europe; however, it did not grow as fast as Zionism.
+The Bund campaigned for Jewish autonomy and recognition of Jewish (non-territorial) national rights within a socialist Russia.
 Initially the Bund included Zionist Socialist parties but over time the leadership came to oppose Zionism and Orthodox Judaism.
-The socialist movement recognized various national groups, but the Jews were not one of them.
-The socialist movement was generally unwilling to combat worker anti-Semitism and often failed to publicly condemn pogroms.
+The Bund was part of the Russian Social Democratic Labour Party and affiliated to the Second International but the mainstream socialist movement only unevenly recognized Jews as a nationality within the movement and was often unwilling to combat worker antisemitism and or publicly condemn pogroms.